 The Charter for the Bereaved

-Mid Devon District Council has adopted the Charter for the Bereaved issued by the Institute of Burial and Cremation Administration.
+We have adopted the Charter for the Bereaved issued by the Institute of Cemetery and Crematorium Management (ICCM).
 The Charter is a commitment to improving service by confronting rather than disguising the death experience and by reducing ignorance.
 It defines the right of every individual who experiences bereavement and gives the bereaved greater influence over the arrangement of funerals, thereby controlling costs and offering more satisfaction.

 The Charter clearly puts the bereaved at the centre of the process and recognises that the quality of their experience is paramount.
 Only statutory requirements in regard of Health and Safety may impinge upon this and if this is the case, reasons will be given clearly.